 What is the long-term effect of direct antiviral agents for Hepatitis C?

-The April seminar of the Center for Quantitative Methods and Data Science (QM&DS), in partnership with the Biostatistics, Epidemiology and Research Design (BERD) Center at Tufts CTSI and the Data-Intensive Studies Center (DISC) at Tufts University, is Wednesday, April 21, 2:00-3:00PM via Zoom.
+The first June seminar of the Center for Quantitative Methods and Data Science (QM&DS), in partnership with the Biostatistics, Epidemiology and Research Design (BERD) Center at Tufts CTSI and the Data-Intensive Studies Center (DISC) at Tufts University, is Wednesday, June 9, 2:00-3:00PM via Zoom.
 The topic of this month’s webinar is What is the Long-term Effect of Direct Antiviral Agents for Hepatitis C?
 A Causal Inference Approach Using ‘Big Data,’ presented by Sara Lodi, PhD.

 The advent of direct-acting antiviral agents (DAAs) in 2011 revolutionized hepatitis C virus (HCV) treatment: based on clinical trials and real world data, approximately 95% of patients treated with DAA achieved a sustained virological response equivalent to cure.
 However, even after cure is achieved, the risk of hepatic and extra-hepatic disease remains.
 Our understanding of post-DAA clinical outcomes is based on clinical trials with relatively short follow-up and selected participants.
 However, the extent to which DAA impacts extra-hepatic morbidity in the long-term and in heterogenous populations is unknown.
 Electronic health records collected in routine clinical practice provide a unique opportunity to estimate the long-term benefits of DAA treatment and to assess the need for post-DAA clinical management.